Asgard-DP/Module-11-Challenge/README.md

-# Drive revenue

-produce a Jupyter notebook that contains your data preparation, your analysis, and visualizations for all the time series data that the company needs to understand.

 # Specifically, this notebook contains the following:

 Visual depictions of seasonality (as measured by Google Search traffic) that are of interest to the company.